 He who would acquire the right feeling for thought must say to himself, "I extract various thoughts from some things."
 [Mod]

-❖ How to get aware of thoughts from within can be well trained.
+◎ Getting aware of one's thoughts can be trained.

 The comparison between the human organism and a watch is often used, but those who make it frequently forget that the wheels have not united and fitted themselves together of their own accord, but that there was the watchmaker who put the different parts of the watch together.